Canner/vulcan-sql/README.md

 ## What is VulcanSQL

 **[VulcanSQL](https://vulcansql.com/) is an Analytical Data API Framework**.
-It aims to help data professionals create APIs from databases, data warehouses or data lakes much easier and faster.
+It aims to help data professionals expose APIs from databases, data warehouses or data lakes much easier and faster.
 It turns your SQL queries into RESTful APIs without any programming language!

 ![overview of VulcanSQL](https://i.imgur.com/JvCIZQ1.png)